myndatlas/myndatlas.github.io/_notes/Public/Welcome to the MyndAtlas Project Website.md

 [[⁋The MyndAtlas Project]]
 # Welcome to the MyndAtlas Project Website

-This website is part of a project ([[⁋The MyndAtlas Project]]) to document and explain my thinking about using a note system ([[✶Note-Systems]]) and create an explanatory example, of sorts.
+This website is part of a project ([[⁋The MyndAtlas Project]]) to document and explain my thinking about using a note system ([[✶Note-Systems📒]]) and create an explanatory example, of sorts.
 I am still working out how best to approach this piece of the puzzle with my current skill levels.

 ---
 One of the nuances of my particular use-case[^1] is that I have periods where my brain doesn't really work.
 It's very frustrating and difficult to come back from.
 Although using a note-system doesn't eliminate these pain points, it does make it less painful, make setbacks less then they might be (I hope), to rediscover what I was doing when previously in the note-system.
 Certainly more is possible through this than any other tool.